starshev/Python-T-Test-for-NYC-Taxi-Fares-Research/README.md

-# Hypothesis Testing with Python · Taxi Sales Data
+# Hypothesis Testing with Python · Taxi Fares Data

 This project combines exploratory data analysis using the Pandas library with preparation and execution of a two-sample hypothesis t-test.